 The new state and national tests consist largely of objective-format items (multiple-choice and so-called evidence-based selected response items, or EBSR).
 On these tests, such item formats are pressed into a kind of service for which they are, generally, not appropriate.
 They are used to test what in EdSpeak is called “higher-order thinking.”
 The test questions therefore tend to be tricky and convoluted.
 The test makers, these days, all insist on all the multiple-choice distracters, or possible answers, being “plausible.”
 The student is to choose the “best” answer from among a list of plausible answers.
 Well, what does plausible mean?
 It means “reasonable.”
 In other words, on these tests, many reasonable answers are, BY DESIGN, wrong answers!
-So, the test questions end up being extraordinarily complex and confusing and tricky–impossible for kids to answer, because the “experts” who designed these tests didn’t understand the most basic stuff about creating assessments, for example, that objective question formats are generally not great for testing so-called “higher-order thinking” and are best reserved for testing straight recall.
-The use of these inappropriate formats, coupled with the sloppiness of the test-creation procedures, results in question after question where there is, arguably, no correct answer among the answer choices given or one or more choices that are arguably correct.
-Often, the question is written so badly that it is not, arguably, answerable given the actual question stem and text provided.
+So, the test questions end up being extraordinarily complex and confusing and tricky–extraordinarily difficult for kids to answer, because the “experts” who designed these tests didn’t understand the most basic stuff about creating assessments, for example, that objective question formats are generally not great for testing so-called “higher-order thinking” and are best reserved for testing straight recall.
+Given the complexities of interpretation (consider, for example, the arguments over the meanings of Biblical passages), use of these inappropriate formats, coupled with the sloppiness of the test-creation procedures, results in question after question where there is, arguably, no correct answer among the answer choices given or one or more choices that are arguably correct.
+Often, the question is written so badly that it is not, arguably, answerable given the actual question stem and text provided, as opposed to what the writer of the question thought that he or she was asking.
 I did an analysis of the sample released questions from a recent FSA ELA practice exam and demonstrated that such was the case for almost all the questions on the exam, so sloppily had it been prepared.
 But I can’t release that for fear of being sued by the scam artists who peddle these tests to people who aren’t even allowed to see them.
 Hey, I’ve got some great land in Flor-uh-duh.
 Take my word for it.
-Available cheap (but not available for inspection).
+Available cheap, really cheap, but not available for inspection.

 The tests are diagnostically and instructionally useless.